thegetty/bronze-guidelines/content/intro.md

 ### 2.7 Sprues

 A sprue is any channel that feeds metal to the mold, in contrast to a vent, which lets air out.
 The sprue system is the entire network of channels designed to distribute the metal through the refractory mold efficiently while ensuring that air and vapors can escape so as to avoid casting flaws ({% ref 'fig-021, fig-044, fig-045, fig-046' %}, {% ref 'vid-08' %}).
 In sand casting these channels are carved into the mold once the impression has been formed in the sand mold parts.
-In lost-wax casting they are usually formed with wax rods of various sizes, which are affixed strategically to the model by melting the ends onto the surface with a hot knife before the casting model is invested with the outer mold material.[^73]
+In lost-wax casting they are usually formed with wax rods of various sizes, which are affixed strategically to the model by melting the ends onto the surface with a hot knife before the casting model is invested with the outer mold material.[^72]

 Sprues (generally referred to as “gates” in sand casting) are usually located on higher points of the cast surface (as opposed to depressions) and, if possible, in areas of less detail (inside, back, edges) to avoid having to re-create complex surfaces of the model after casting.
-More substantial castings will need a greater number of feeds/gates to allow the alloy to reach all areas of the model at the optimal temperature, minimize turbulence, and reduce risk of shrinkage ({% ref 'vid-09' %}).[^74]
+More substantial castings will need a greater number of feeds/gates to allow the alloy to reach all areas of the model at the optimal temperature, minimize turbulence, and reduce risk of shrinkage ({% ref 'vid-09' %}).[^73]

 There are two main approaches to feeding the metal into the mold.
 The cast is described as “bottom fed” when the “feed” directs the metal straight to the bottom of the mold from whence it pushes its way up through the cavities in the mold ({% ref 'fig-013' %}).
 In foundry terms it might also be considered “indirectly cast” (not to be confused with the indirect casting method described above in [GI§2.2.2](/intro/#S2.2.2)).
-It is considered “top fed” if the feed is attached directly to the top of the figure and the metal allowed to follow whatever paths it might find down through the mold (Video 4).[^75] The former reduces the chances of erosion of the mold, or “scouring,” which can result from forceful impact of the metal on its fragile inner surface.
+It is considered “top fed” if the feed is attached directly to the top of the figure and the metal allowed to follow whatever paths it might find down through the mold (video 4).[^74] The former reduces the chances of erosion of the mold, or “scouring,” which can result from forceful impact of the metal on its fragile inner surface.

-The orientation of the cast—upright, upside down, horizontal, or at an angle[^76]—can vary depending on the shape and size of the form as well as on cultural context and practice of the founder.[^77]
+The orientation of the cast—upright, upside down, horizontal, or at an angle[^75]—can vary depending on the shape and size of the form as well as on cultural context and practice of the founder.[^76]

 {% figuregroup "3", "fig-021, fig-044, fig-045, fig-046, vid-08, vid-09, fig-013, fig-025" %}